COVID-19 Information from our Government Partners:

 Other meetings of advisory boards and commissions are expected to transition from remote meetings to in-person throughout the Summer months.
 To see if a specific meeting will be remote or in-person, please review the information on its event page in our Events calendar.

 Wake County Resources

 For more information on the local response to the virus, please visit Wake County’s COVID-19 page.
 If you have specific questions about COVID-19 and your risk, you can email email@example.com or call 919-250-1500.

 Temporary Curbside Pickup Zones:

-Temporary Curbside Pickup Zones are being marked off throughout Raleigh to support quick stops at local businesses for takeout services and other small deliveries.
-Raleigh Parking will mark off about 100 pickup zones, beginning March 18.
+Temporary Curbside Pickup Zones are marked off throughout Raleigh to support quick stops at local businesses for takeout services and other small deliveries.
+Raleigh Parking marked off about 100 pickup zones.

 Read more on Curbside Pickup Zones and view our embedded map.